“You shall love the Eternal your God with all your heart, with all your soul, and with all your might.” (Deut. 6:5)

-However, the individual who can internalize the dictates of his intellect, and who loves that which his mind tells him to love, will have a drastically different outlook on good and bad.
-Happiness and pleasure are not limited to how events affect him or his immediate surroundings.
-As a result of his love of the Infinite, he judges every situation, every circumstance, in terms of the klal — the community, the nation, the universe, all of creation, and beyond.
+However, those who can internalize the dictates of their intellect, and who love that which their mind tells him to love, will have a drastically different outlook on good and bad.
+Happiness and pleasure are not limited to how events affect them or their immediate surroundings.
+As a result of their love of the Infinite, they judge every situation, every circumstance, in terms of the klal — the community, the nation, the universe, all of creation, and beyond.

 In the overall picture, evil does not exist.
 What appears to be evil and bad in a narrow outlook, will ultimately result in greater good in the broader view.
-If we live our lives in accordance with this insight, we will understand that while a certain situation may be difficult on a personal level, our private suffering enables positive repercussions for the klal.
+If we live our lives following this insight, we will understand that while a certain situation may be difficult on a personal level, our private suffering enables positive repercussions for the klal.

 The Sages gave a second explanation for “all your might”: to love God with all of your money.
 We should serve God with all of our possessions.

 How does this relate to the first explanation, that we should express gratitude to God in all circumstances of life?

 An individual who chooses to reject all material possessions, spurning all wealth and comfort in pursuit of an ascetic lifestyle, is living an extremely limited existence.
 He is incapable of truly appreciating the value of life.
 What is life worth when it is restricted to poverty and hardship?
 We can only attain a full measure of love — for life, for the universe, and for God — when we seek to live life to its fullest, albeit in accordance with God’s will.